Ionic Sample App with Appery.io Database and Server Code

 - Under the PROPERTIES panel, set its Text property to My Warehouse App:

-- From PALETTE on the left, drag & drop the List component to the page.
+- From PALETTE on the left, drag the List component and drop it to the page.

 - The list has two static items.
 As you will be loading the data from the database you only need one of them.
 So, delete the second List item by clicking the red X icon in its upper-right corner: